 As a medical practice leader or marketing manager it could be easy to take something as mundane as email marketing for granted.
 Your clinic or spa’s email marketing may be running smoothly, but how would you know?
-Read on, or watch the video, for six simple tests you can run to gauge how well your email marketing stacks up against industry benchmarks and best practices.
+Read on, or watch the video, for some simple tests you can run to gauge how well your email marketing stacks up against industry benchmarks and best practices.

 Why Every Medical Practice Should Use Email Marketing